 Lastly, weed pressure is greatly decreased.
 We generally only have to do two early rounds of weeding on the fabric beds before they can coast for the rest of the season untended.
 Compared to the typical four or five rounds of weeding needed on our open field crops, the cost of the fabric quickly pays for itself in saved labor.

 Sunbelt is the brand of landscape fabric we always buy, but if you can’t find it locally, Johnny’s Selected Seeds carries some too.
 It is shiny on both sides (avoid the type with a fuzzy bottom), is super durable and comes in a number of different lengths and widths.
-We prefer the 6 foot wide x 300 foot long rolls which allows four feet for the growing bed and if overlapped with another swath of fabric, an 18” wide path in between the beds, which is just enough room to get down for planting, weeding and harvesting.
+We prefer the 6 foot wide x 300 foot long rolls which allows four feet for the growing bed and if overlapped with another swath of fabric, it provides a weed-free path in between the beds, which is just wide enough to get down for planting, weeding and harvesting.

 In the spring we get some pretty crazy winds whipping through the valley so to help anchor the newly laid fabric we have to set down cinderblocks and other heavy farm scraps down the paths.
 It looks pretty junky (pictured above) but sure does do the trick.

 It’s important that when making holes, that the fabric is burned, not cut, to prevent unraveling.
 To burn the holes you need a small propane canister with a trigger switch called a Bernzomatic.
 These can be found at most hardware stores or on Amazon.
-For perfect spacing and increased efficiency, a burning template should be created beforehand.
+For perfect spacing and increased efficiency, you will need to use a template.

 The first season, I was in such a rush to get started, that I made my templates out of cardboard, tin foil and duct tape.
 As cheesy as they were, they certainly got the job done much better than just eyeballing the spacing.